Home

 Model Boat Hull Design and Construction

-Model Boat Hull Design Notes – Hull design and construction is my favorite aspect of building model boats.
-Here are some tips for hard chine and round-bilged hulls using planking or carving methods.
+Model Boat Hull Design Notes – Building tips for hard chine and round-bilged hulls using planking or carving methods.

 Here is an attempt at demystify model boat hull design and construction.
 The hull is typically a big part of your model boat building effort, especially for scratch-building.

-If judging from my own experience, most projects I’ve abandoned were during the hull building phase, often because I didn’t quite work out enough details at the boat hull design phase.
-Once planks are laid, its often difficult to go back.
+If judging from my own experience, most projects I’ve abandoned were during the hull building phase, often because I didn’t plan the construction in enough detail before cutting and gluing.
+Once planks are laid or chips carved, it's often difficult to go back and make corrections.

 Some of my abandoned efforts also came s a result of snags I'd been unable to see before starting out.
+I'd chalk that up to lack of experience.
 Hopefully, these notes will help you avoid repeating my mistakes and increase your odds of successfully finishing your hull.

 Much of this page is a collection of free-floating thoughts, ideas and experience that I've collected over the years.
 Hopefully they'll help you succeed with your model by laying out different options for boat hull design and construction.

-Different types of model boat hull designs are more or less suited for certain types of construction.
+Different types and shapes of model boat hulls are more or less suited for certain types of construction.
 Generally, all model boat hulls are made with one of the following methods:

 1. Planking - A frame structure is covered in thin sheets or strips